Scientology and celebrities: Hubbard's views on celebrities

 The Church of Scientology has a long history of seeking out artists, musicians, writers and actors, and advertises that Scientology can help them in their lives and careers.
 According to religious historian Carole M. Cusack, "L. Ron Hubbard was fascinated by Hollywood, and actively pursued "stars" by promoting the Church of Scientology among the rich and famous.
-That celebrities joined the Church became a powerful draw card for Scientology, in that it rendered membership desirable."
+That celebrities joined the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) became a powerful draw card for Scientology, in that it rendered membership desirable."
 According to Mike Rinder, Hubbard frequently name-dropped, "claiming association and interaction especially with Hollywood figures", soon envisioning their role as helping him gain publicity and acceptance, ultimately making up a list of celebrities to target for recruitment.
 It was in 1955 when Hubbard started Project Celebrity in order to recruit people he considered "opinion leaders" in the fields of art, sports, management, and government.
 As Hubbard put it, "Celebrities are very Special people and have a very distinct line of dissemination.
 They have comm[unication] lines that others do not have and many medias [sic] to get their dissemination through".